 In group sectorization operation, a STA can find its best sector ID by listening to all the sectorized beacons.
-The S1G Sector Operation element (group) carried in the sectorized beacon provides the sectorized beacons rotation period, sector ID, the sub-period of the current sector and the group IDs of the groups of STAs which are allowed to transmit within the current beacon interval.
+The S1G Sector Operation element (group) carried in the sectorized beacon provides the sectorized beacons rotation period, current sector ID, the sub-period of the current sector and the group IDs of the groups of STAs which are allowed to transmit within the current beacon interval.
 The sector training may also be used for STAs to reduce time for sector discovery and allow STAs which don't listen to all the sectorized beacons for its power saving.

 Change the 5th paragraph of 9.48.5.2 as follows (James):